MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-faqs.md

 ### Does voice channel work with Citrix virtual machines?

-No, the Citrix virtual machines are not supported with the voice channel.
+No, the Citrix virtual machines aren't supported with the voice channel.

 ### Does the voice channel tie in with Azure Communication Services or is it an entirely different technology?